dwalker0044/Aim/README.md

 	/home/username/AimTest/builds/linux-clang++-release/target.toml
 ```

-Aim has created some folders for you.
-Don't feel like you have to use this structure.
+Aim has created some folders for your project and some build targets for you.
+Don't feel like you have to keep to the project structure, you can modify the target files to point to any directory.

-The important directory is the `build` directory.
-Aim has assumed that you want to target `Windows` and `Linux`
-operating systems, use `clang_cl` compiler for Windows and `clang++` for Linux and `debug` and `release` builds created
+Aim has create some common build targets: `Windows` and `Linux` operating systems, using `clang_cl` compiler for Windows and `clang++` for Linux, and `debug` and `release` builds created for each.
+Simply add/delete target directories as required.
-for each.

 Let's take a look at the `linux-clang++-debug/target.toml` file: